jeffreyvangorkum/oauth-simulator/walkthrough.md

 ### 1. Dashboard
 - View all configured OAuth clients.
 - Add new clients with custom endpoints and credentials.
+- **Edit existing clients**: Update configuration for any client directly from the dashboard.
-- Configuration is persisted to `clients.json`.
+- Configuration is persisted to `clients.json` (or SQLite database).

 ### 2. Authorization Code Flow
 - Simulate the user-interactive flow.